You’re Not Busy, You’re Just Procrastinating

 Conversations at work or social gatherings often ring with cries of “I’m so busy.”
 It’s as if we regard how busy we are as some sort of badge of honor in the delusion that “busyness” somehow equals success.

-In fact, “busyness” has also been labelled as “the Western Form of Laziness” because it generally stems from lazy, unfocused thinking and indiscriminate action.
+In fact, “busyness” has also been labeled as “the Western Form of Laziness” because it generally stems from lazy, unfocused thinking and indiscriminate action.
 And what is the first excuse that flows out of our mouth when we fail to keep our word?
 That’s right… “I’m so busy.”

 You can spend a lot of time doing something well that is unimportant but it won’t bring about success.
-It may keep you busy but it s not moving you towards your goal.
+It may keep you busy but its not moving you towards your goal.
 We often hide behind this cloak of “busyness” because while we consume our time doing something minor, we are putting off having to do the major activity that we may not feel as confident about.
-So, in reality “busyness” can often be an indication that you are scared.
+So, in reality, “busyness” can often be an indication that you are scared.